 Alternatively, re-thing your share of voice KPI.
-When dominance is your key strategy, you want to track it against your biggest aspirational competitors, but if simply staying present is your goal, track your share of voice against a competitor nipping at your heels, one who is your peer, and one who is aspirational.
+When dominance is your key strategy, you want to track it against your biggest aspirational competitors.
+If simply staying present is your goal, track your share of voice against a competitor nipping at your heels, one who is your peer and one who is aspirational.
 For your aspirational competitors, your strategy should be to cede some of your share of voice so you can squeeze in on your competitor’s territory.
-For your peers, you want to maintain equal, if not better, footing and for the one nipping at your heels, you want to own the conversation so they don’t squeeze in on yours.
+For your peers, you want to maintain equal, if not better, footing, and for the one nipping at your heels, you want to own the conversation so they don’t squeeze in on yours.

 5. Maximize Partnerships and Internal Initiatives